Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Problems

 \begin{problem} Does every triangle-free segment intersection graph with chromatic number $k$ contain an overlap game graph with chromatic number at least $ck$ as an induced subgraph, for some absolute constant $c>0$? \end{problem}

-The positive answer to the question in Problem \ref{prob:1} would yield the answer $\Theta(\log\log n)$ bound for triangle-free segment intersection graphs, while the negative answer to the question in Problem \ref{prob:1} or \ref{prob:2} would help us understand the limitations of our methods.
-The questions can be generalized to $K_k$-free graphs.
+The positive answer to either question would yield the bound of $\Theta(\log\log n)$ on the chromatic number of triangle-free segment intersection graphs, while the negative answer would help us understand the limitations of our methods.

+Most results of this paper concern triangle-free graphs, but similar statements are likely to hold for $K_k$-free graphs.

-\begin{problem} What is the maximum possible chromatic number of a $K_k$-free intersection graph of $n$ frames? \end{problem}
+\begin{problem} What is the maximum possible chromatic number of a $K_k$-free overlap graph of $n$ rectangles (intersection graph of $n$ frames)? \end{problem}